Passion Spirit Determination Integrity Community

 While this means that the band experience this year will be very different from previous years, this does not mean that we can't continue with band activities in a different way.
 We are having biweekly online musical challenges, workshops and social events.
-We are also having biweekly in-person rehearsals that are outdoors whenever possible and socially-distanced.

 If you are looking for a musical community, whether you are in Vancouver or not, we are here for you.

 MEET THE EXECUTIVE TEAM

 Lia is a fifth year Computer Science student who has been with the band and the exec team for the better part of her undergrad.
 She has also been TMB's treasurer, and logistics officer.
 She is known for her high energy, dance moves and dropping her music during performances.